A-Khameneh/nft-marketplace-coiniran/README.md

-* This project is simple NFT Marketplace that you can create and mint NFTs as ERC721 Standards By this project you create a contract for selling your NFTs and set contribution for anyone that work with you in that.
-Payment for contributer would be per their contribution and every contributer  can just withdraw its portion.
+* This project is simple NFT Marketplace that you can create and mint NFTs as ERC721 Standards By this project you create a contract for selling your NFTs.
-* 3 percent of any  buying payment of NFT send to marketplace account.
+* In this project, a percentage of the sale of NFTs is given to the owner of Market Place.
 * Marketplace account has the right of the contracts in other word for transferring your NFT you must take action from marketplace smartcontract.
-* The main problem in  CopyrightManagment system is prevent people from coping files.
-We will work more in this section.
-* We will keep going to improve the security of media and add new features per user requirements.
+* We will keep going to improve the security of marketplace and add new features per user requirements.
-* In this project we use factory pattern for marketplace and use reentrancyGuard from openzeppelin that prevent from reentrancy attack
+* In this project we use factory pattern for marketplace.